mandlamag/Mercykwazi.github.io/_posts/2017-11-02-Sorted-Union.md

 I then used a for-loop to iterate my new array that was generated using the reduce method.
 Inside my for-loop I had an if-statement that said that if that empty array that I created in the beginning its index i was not    strictly equal to -1  whatever the index is must be pushed in that array.

+## conclusion.
-Then I returned the empty array which now contained the new array without any duplication.
+My last step was to returned the empty array which now contained the new array without any duplication.
+Then my function was now returning what was asked of it.